jruby/jruby-rack/README.md

     git clone git://github.com/nicksieger/jruby-rack.git
     cd jruby-rack

+Ensure you have Maven installed.
+It is required for downloading jar artifacts that JRuby-Rack depends on.

 You can choose to build with either Maven or Rake.
-Either of the following two will suffice (but see the NOTE below).
+Either of the following two will suffice.

     mvn install
     jruby -S rake